About ASDIC

 Drop-Ins

-Drop-ins vary hugely in their modus operandi and no two functions in the same way: some are very small, some more like a one-stop-shop, but all serve the same overall purpose of helping the ex-military (and sometimes wider) community in need.
+Drop-ins vary hugely in their modus operandi and no two function the same: some are very small, some more like a one-stop-shop, but all serve the same overall purpose of helping the ex-military (and sometimes wider) community in need.
 ASDIC Drop-Ins are open at least once a month and will be supported and attended by local organisations or representatives of national bodies to serve the needs of individuals.
 These may include the likes of SSAFA, the Royal British Legion and other recognised Service charities, a selection of health and welfare organisations such as the NHS, Citizens’ Advice Bureau, Legal, DWP or local council services, and many individuals – often local – organisations offering activities for the enhancement of general wellbeing and a sense of belonging.
 Over 120 Drop-Ins are operating in the UK at present and the number joining ASDIC as members is steadily increasing.

 ASDIC Regional Structure